By Way of Africa

 African stories are worth telling, and the culture—all of the languages, tribes, and traditions—is worth celebrating.
 Whether born on the continent or dispersed across the globe, the contributions of these stories to society resound uniquely, by way of Africa.

-Mary Omatiga elevates the voices and names of Africa’s biggest sporting figures.
+Revisit some of the best conversations and moments from the first year of By Way of Africa, where Mary Omatiga elevates the voices of Africa’s biggest sporting figures.

 Jeremy Doku reflects on his Ghanaian upbringing and how Manchester City’s tough season has fueled his drive.